sabiwara/aja/README.md

 ### Non-goals

 - add every possible feature that has not been accepted in elixir core (Aja is opinionated!)
-- wrap everything and remove the need to know Erlang
 - touching anything OTP-related / stateful

 ## FAQ